dylngg/living/tmux/tmux.md

 ## Sources

 You can contribute to this document [here](https://github.com/dylngg/living/tree/master/tmux) by opening a merge request or an issue.
-Any and all contributions, as well as feedback, is welcome.

 <http://man.openbsd.org/OpenBSD-current/man1/tmux.1> (`man 1 tmux`)